Frontier Models Can Hack. What Happens When They're Your AI Agent?

 The capability of the model amplifies the blast radius of every successful prompt injection.
 As models get better at multi-step reasoning, exploitation, and tool use, every undefended AI agent becomes a more powerful weapon in the wrong hands.

-What Actually Defends Against This
+What We Actually Built to Defend Against This

 Catching the injection before it executes

-PromptGuard's detection pipeline runs adversarial text normalization (stripping encodings before classification), a multi-model ML ensemble with weighted fusion and calibrated confidence scores, and content safety classification — all in parallel, all before the prompt reaches the model.
-Against 2,369 samples from 7 peer-reviewed datasets, the pipeline achieves F1 = 0.887 with 100% evasion robustness on encoded attacks where standalone classifiers drop to 30%.
+}The detection pipeline runs adversarial text normalization (stripping base64, leetspeak, Unicode homoglyphs before classification), then a multi-model ML ensemble with weighted fusion, then content safety classification — all in parallel.
+Against 2,369 samples from 7 peer-reviewed datasets, the pipeline achieves F1 = 0.887 with 100% evasion robustness where standalone classifiers drop to 30%.

 Constraining what the agent can do